-If you can't find out what you need to know, beware.
+4. You get a 'hot tip' you're not supposed to tell anyone else about If you can't find out what you need to know, beware.
 Always get a second opinion from someone you trust.
 Check what you are told with a reliable source.

-3. You hear you can make lots of cash fast, with little or no chance of losing your money This pitch is often aimed at people who live on a fixed income, or those worried about not having enough money when they retire.
+This pitch is often aimed at people who live on a fixed income, or those worried about not having enough money when they retire.
 When you invest, there is no guarantee you'll make money.
 And the chance of losing money goes up with the chance for bigger gains.
 Make sure you know what could go wrong before you invest.